SpeedFox198/CTF-Writeups/2022-07-15 NYP Cyber Games Circle Qualifiers/ezVaccine/README.md

 Ok, apparently there's a length limit set to this input.
 After testing a little bit, the maximum length allowed for both the username and password inputs is 8 characters.

-Modified our code to make it 8 characters:
+Modified my code to make it 8 characters:
 ```
 'or 1 --
 ```